 Updated email metrics

-Please note that the method of calculating all the email related metrics has been improved.
-The data in all email reports are consistent across the whole platform now, and they are calculated in real time as opposed to every four hours before.
+Please note that the method of calculating the email related metrics has been improved.
+The data in email reports are consistent across the whole platform now, and they are calculated in real time as opposed to every four hours before.
 You may, however, spot some minimal differences compared to your previous data.

 We are gradually rolling this out to all customers.
 Please feel free to reach out to Emarsys Support if you have any questions.

 Revenue Attribution related information is updated every 4 hours in the reporting screens.
 For more information on the calculation period, see Revenue Attribution settings.

 On the Analytics > Trends page you can view different response metrics for multiple email campaigns over time, giving you an insight into longer-term changes in your customers’ behavior.
 You can select campaigns by their launch date and by their category; you can also search for individual campaigns and compare them side by side.

 As a quick reminder, here is the onboarding video about Email Trend Reporting: